Actindo-AG/Documentation/RetailSuiteWarehousing/Integration/02_ConfigureWarehouses.md

 ![Warehouse master data](../../Assets/Screenshots/RetailSuiteWarehousing/Settings/Warehouse/WarehouseMasterData/WarehouseMasterData.png "[Warehouse master data]")

 1. Click the warehouse you want to edit.
-    The *Basic data* sub-tab of the selected warehouse is displayed.
+    The *Basic data* tab of the selected warehouse is displayed.

     > [Caution] **Potential loss of data**
     Editing has the potential to cause loss of data due to overwrite.
 The overwrite cannot be undone and the overwritten data cannot be restored.
 Check all your entries before proceeding.